 Mr. Nakasone has been with Central Pacific Bank for 32 years and is currently Senior Vice President & Manager of its Product & e-Channel Management Division.
 He is responsible for implementing and managing the development and enhancement of the Bank’s product mix and non-branch delivery channels.
 He serves on the boards of the Hawaii United Okinawa Association, United Japanese Society of Hawaii, and University of Hawaii Alumni Association.
 Norman earned a BA in Economics and Japanese at the University of Hawaii-Manoa and an MBA at Chaminade University of Honolulu.
 He is also a graduate of the Pacific Coast Banking School.

-Director - Office of the President & Chief of Staff / U.S. Program, Bill and Melinda Gates Foundation
+Director, Strategy Planning & Management and Chief of Staff, U.S. Program, Bill and Melinda Gates Foundation